rebecavalverde/help-docs/docs/en/editor/pizzicatos.md

 ## How to add a "pizz."/"arco" notation?

-Select a note then input “pizz.” or “arco” from the **Dynamic** toolbar.
+Select a note then input "pizz." or "arco" from the **Dynamic** toolbar.

 ![Pizz](/help/assets/img/editor/pizz.gif)